pbougie/mac-dev-env/source/mysql.html.md

 	</dict>
 	</plist>

-And finally, execute the following command to register the configuration file with Launchd.
+Register the configuration file with Launchd and start the server.

 	sudo launchctl load -w /Library/LaunchDaemons/com.mysql.mysqld.plist

-If you ever want to stop your MySQL server from automatically starting at boot, issue the following command.
+Stop the server and deregister with Launchd.
+This action stops the server immediately and at boot.

 	sudo launchctl unload -w /Library/LaunchDaemons/com.mysql.mysqld.plist